French household | members

 4. John Linter was still resident at Draveil when he died in 1836 and was buried at Paris.

-7. George and Hannah Pethybridge returned to Devon where Hannah became a shopkeeper at Exeter.
-She lived in the city with their three children and her mother-in-law Elizabeth while George became butler for lady and sir John Duntze who had a house at Staplake in Starcross (Kenton) and another at Malmesbury in Wiltshire.
-George died at Exeter in 1866 and Hannah in Lancashire in 1875.
+7. Richard and Hannah Pethybridge returned to Devon where Hannah became a shopkeeper at Exeter until 1846.
+She lived in the city with their three children and her mother-in-law Elizabeth while Richard became butler for lady and sir John Duntze who had a house at Staplake in Starcross (Kenton) and another at Malmesbury in Wiltshire.
+Richard died at Exeter in 1866 and Hannah in Lancashire in 1875.
 All three of their children married and had children of their own.
-William Richard died at Exeter in 1870; both Henry George and his sister Elizabeth Emma Featherstone died in 1900, he in Lancashire and she at Exeter.
+William Richard died at Exeter in 1870 while both Henry George and his sister Elizabeth Emma Featherstone died in 1900, he in Lancashire and she at Exeter.

 9. George Smith junior stayed in Devon.
 In 1847 he had married Martha Maria Elliott Bear, a younger sister of Mary Ann Elliott Bear who had married William Beavis Randell and emigrated from Kenton to South Australia in 1837.
-George and Jane took on the tenancy of Bridge Farm in Kenton before becoming millers and moving to Dawlish.
-They had six children, all daughters, none of whom married.
-By 1909 the surviving sisters, known as ‘the Misses Smith’, were running a boarding-house: Kinellan, ‘splendidly situated’ in Babbacombe Road, Torquay.
+George and Martha took on the tenancy of Bridge Farm in Kenton before becoming millers and moving to Dawlish.
+They had six children, all daughters, none of whom married: Esther Jane (died 1918), Edith (died 1934), Emily Mary (died 1934), Martha (died 1882), Mary Ann Randell (died 1919) and Julia Anna (died 1907).
+By 1909 the four surviving sisters, known as ‘the Misses Smith’, were running a boarding-house: Kinellan, ‘splendidly situated’ in Babbacombe Road, Torquay.

 10. William George Woods was born on 13 December 1813 (baptised Bloomingdale, 6 February 1814), died on 9 June 1836 (probably childless and unmarried) and was buried in Paris.
-His sister Jane Frances Woods married Auguste Bernard de Vignerie, a doctor of medicine, at Draveil on 14 June 1837 when she was 21.
-According to René Fontaine, Jane Frances (or perhaps a child from the marriage who died as an infant) was baptised at the church of Saint Remi, the parish church of Draveil, on 31 October 1838.
-She is not mentioned in her father’s will of 4 November 1847 and had died (as had all her children if she had any) before 8 August 1857.
+His sister Jane Frances (‘Jenny’) Woods married Auguste Bernard de Viguerie, a doctor of medicine, at Draveil on 14 June 1837 when she was 21 (according to René Fontaine, Jane Frances was baptised at the church of Saint Remi, the parish church of Draveil, on 31 October 1838).
+There were five children from this marriage before Jenny’s husband died in 1842 at Villariès near Toulouse; Jenny herself died as a widow in 1845, also at Villariès.
 By 6 June 1841 (census date) the other members of the family – George, his wife Esther and their son George Henry Woods – were living at Holwill near Powderham in the parish of Kenton as tenants of the Courtenay estate.
 They had probably been in residence since 1835 when, as William mentions in the third codicil of his will, their tenancy of North Holwill began.
-(Auguste de Vignerie was perhaps on his way to visit them when he arrived at Southampton with a French passport on 20 October 1836, having crossed la Manche from Le Havre in Camille.)
-All three died in Devon: Esther between October and December 1845; George in April or May 1848; George Henry on 7 March 1881 at the age of 60 and probably unmarried, with his personal estate valued at under £3,000.
+(Auguste de Viguerie was perhaps on his way to visit them when he arrived at Southampton with a French passport on 20 October 1836, having crossed la Manche from Le Havre in Camille.)
+All three died in Devon: Esther was buried at Kenton in August 1845, and George in April 1848; George Henry died on 7 March 1881, at the age of 60 and probably unmarried, with his personal estate valued at under £3,000.
+After Esther’s death George Woods married Mary Beal at Kenton in October 1846; Mary was the widow of William Beal, a miller at Kenton who had died in 1843; Mary Woods was buried at Kenton in February 1871.
 (For more on the Woods family, see below.)

 11. Elizabeth and William Furse may have returned to Berkshire or Devon after February 1823 when their child Esther Ann was given a half-baptism in Paris.
 William Frost of Kenton’s wife Elizabeth died in 1836 at the age of 30 and was buried in Paris, as was their son William who died in July 1843 at the age of 18; he may be the William Frost who was buried at Montmartre in 1844 at the age of 44.